Non-Invasive Prenatal Genetic Screening for Fetal Chromosomal Aneuploidies (NIPS), Whole Blood

 Testing can be performed in singleton and twin pregnancies.

-Requests for NIPS are only accepted on a fully completed CHL Request form available from the laboratory.
+Requests for NIPS are only accepted on a fully completed CHL request form available from the laboratory.

 Department